 Identity Authentication Overview

 The world is in the throes of an identity theft epidemic.
-Mass data breaches capitalized upon by tech-savvy individuals and organized criminal groups has led to consecutive periods of year-over-year double-digit growth in the losses experienced by organizations resulting from fraudulent use of stolen identities.
+Mass data breaches by tech-savvy individuals and organized criminal groups has led to consecutive periods of year-over-year double-digit growth in the losses experienced by organizations resulting from fraudulent use of stolen identities.

 For many reasons, public facing organizations must concern themselves with ensuring that they know who their customer is.
 Whether to maintain compliance with regulations such as the Red Flag Rules associated with the Bank Secrecy Act, or to protect the assets and properties that may be accessed using a victim’s personally identifying information, the need to authenticate individual identity is more important than ever.

 Consumers want to transact with your company quickly and efficiently, with minimum trouble, from anywhere they may be.
 For most companies that provide high trust services and products, the challenge lies in accommodating this customer demand for convenience while still maintaining compliance and minimizing the risk of losses that may result from fraud.

 When a customer presents identification – a driver license, a state-issued ID, a passport, a military ID, or similar– it is up to the recipient organization to determine whether or not the given identification is genuine.
 It will become of increasingly great importance to organizations that they be able to conduct this task efficiently and effectively regardless of where the customer may be attempting to conduct their transactions.

 In-Person Point of Transaction Identity Authentication

 The most direct and easy way to authenticate a person’s identity is to authenticate their identity credential document to make sure that it is not a forgery.